Public Speaking Anxiety Therapy

 Public speaking anxiety therapy is specialty service to help you overcome speech anxiety.

-Fear of public speaking is common and can be addressed.
-A wide variety of people have public speaking anxiety, and in most cases, the anxiety can be lightened or even eliminated.
+Overcoming public speaking anxiety is possible!
+A wide variety of people have public speaking anxiety, and in most cases, the fear can be lightened or even eliminated.
 The public speaking anxiety treatment methods I use are proven, effective, and powerful.

-Fear of public speaking almost always has one of two causes, each of which has several component parts.
+These fears almost always have one of two causes, each of which has several component parts.

 1. Self-Consciousness and Public Speaking Fear

-The first set of reasons for a fear of public speaking revolves around self-consciousness when being in front of a group.
-Those who are in this category may not have trouble speaking in front of smaller groups or talking to unfamiliar people in social situations, but when the group size increases fear rises as well.
+The first set of reasons revolves around self-consciousness when being in front of a group.
+Those who are in this category may not have trouble being in front of smaller groups or talking to unfamiliar people in social situations, but when the group size increases fear rises as well.

 Some people in this category develop anxiety about their movements, tone of voice, and facial expressions.
 Others feel an overwhelming sense of being judged, perhaps about the quality of their speech or maybe about whether they are being perceived as “qualified” somehow.